top of page

 Is your dog's barking disturbing neighbors and now you're getting complaints?
 Or maybe you are just worried that the number of noises that trigger your dog’s arousal and barking are causing your dog to become stressed.
 Or maybe you’re the one who is stressed from your dog’s barking.

-Dogs will naturally bark since it's a normal dog behavior.
+Dogs bark for a reason.
+They bark because they hear something, see something, feel something, or are trying to communicate something.
+If we focus only on stopping the barking itself, we miss the bigger picture—and that’s where people tend to get stuck.
 We can't expect to eliminate it 100% any more than we should expect to eliminate the way dogs explore their world through sniffing.

 However, prevention of excessive barking is a goal that we should aspire to, whether the barking is due to anxiety, or to the dog being hyper aware and alerting to some change in the environment.
 In an earlier post I wrote about one method that can be used to stop, or at least minimize, barking to things happening out the window.
 But there are things you can do to your dog’s environment to mask the triggers that cause the barking.